contiv/vpp/docs/dev-guide/POLICIES.md

 The [Policy Plugin Skeleton][policy-plugin] implements the [Ligato plugin API][plugin-intf], which makes it pluggable with the Ligato CN-Infra framework.

 The Resync procedure of the policy plugin waits until the Resync procedure in the [Contiv plugin][contiv-plugin] has finished.
 This ensures that connectivity between pods and the VPP is established before any rules are installed.

 Inside the Policy Plugin's `Init()` method all the layers are initialized and dependency injection is performed - at the very minimum, every layer must depend on at least the layer below so that it can pass transformed data further down the stack.

-The Policy plugin subscribes to ETCD in `subscribeWatcher()` to watch for changes related to [network policies][policy-model], [pods][pod-model] and [namespaces][ns-model], as reflected from the K8s API into the data store by the KSR.
+The Policy plugin subscribes to Etcd in `subscribeWatcher()` to watch for changes related to [network policies][policy-model], [pods][pod-model] and [namespaces][ns-model], as reflected from the K8s API into the data store by the KSR.
 Apart from policies, the pod and namespace state data must also be watched to learn their current attachment of labels that may be referenced by policies.
 Once subscribed, state data arrives as datasync events, which are propagated by the plugin without any processing into the policy Cache.

 ### Cache